 This brief summarises the interpretation of the climate analysis provided by the Climate System Analysis Group (CSAG) from the University of Cape Town (UCT).
-The analysis herein pertains to the five climate regions delineated based on historical rainfall and temperature data.
+The analysis herein pertains to the five climate regions delineated based on historical rainfall and temperature data2.
 Each climate region represents an area with similar seasonality, inter-annual variability and combination of both that is distinct from another climate region.
 In the process, CSAG examined effects of temporal patterns alone and effects of temporal patterns with magnitude.

 The CSAG exploration for distinct climate regions in the Olifants River Catchment (ORC) found that three to six regions or clusters could be delineated.
 This is probably because the climate in the Catchment has only one seasonal regime, and differences in seasonality of rainfall and temperature within it are minimal.
 The first level of delineation resulted in three regions: (a) upper Olifants or Highveld; (b) the Escarpment; and (c) the Limpopo or lower Olifants.
 In general, the Limpopo region is warmer than the other regions, and Escarpment region is wetter than the other regions.
 The second level of delineation further split the Limpopo region into a Coastal and an inland region called Lower Limpopo, and split the Highveld region into Northern Highveld and Southern Highveld.
-The additional delineation was done because the Coastal region has a slightly higher rainfall than the Lower Limpopo region.
-Therefore, the five distinct climate regions are: (a) Northern Highveld; (b) Southern Highveld; (c) Escarpment; (d) Lower Limpopo; and (e) Coastal (Figure 1).
+The additional delineation was done because the Coastal region has a slightly higher rainfall than the Lower Limpopo region, and because the Northern Highveld region is slightly hotter and drier than the Southern Highveld region.
+Therefore, the five distinct climate regions are:

+(a) Northern Highveld; (b) Southern Highveld; (c) Escarpment; (d) Lower Limpopo; and (e) Coastal (Figure 1).